Min-max harmonic maps and a new characterization of conformal eigenvalues: Applications

 Assume that

-Then there exists a metric $g$ on $\Omega_{\gamma.b}$ such that $\bar\sigma_1(\Omega_{\gamma,b},g) = \Sigma_1(\gamma,b)$, induced by a (branched) free boundary minimal immersion, by first Steklov eigenfunctions, into some Euclidean ball $B^n$. \end{theorem} \begin{remark} Note that the non-strict versions of inequalities~\eqref{Lambda1:condition},~\eqref{Sigma1:condition} are always satisfied. \end{remark}
+Then there exists a metric $g$ on $\Omega_{\gamma.b}$ such that $\bar\sigma_1(\Omega_{\gamma,b},g) = \Sigma_1(\gamma,b)$, induced by a (branched) free boundary minimal immersion, by first Steklov eigenfunctions, into some Euclidean ball $B^n$. \end{theorem} \begin{remark} Note that the non-strict versions of inequalities~\eqref{Lambda1:condition},~\eqref{Sigma1:condition} are always satisfied. \end{remark} Note that it follows from the following lower bound proved in~\cite{BBD}